GNSS vs GPS (Which is Better & Key Differences?)

 Collectively, these various systems are called global navigation satellite systems, or GNSS.
 While GPS was the first such system and for quite a while the only effective one, for practical purposes it can now be supplemented by those developed by the EU, Russia and China, as well as by regional navigation systems such as Japan’s QZSS and India’s NAVIC.

-The future of GPS and GNSS surveying
+The Future of GPS and GNSS Surveying

 With four GNSS systems now fully operational, alongside a growing number of regional systems, the speed, accuracy and overall usefulness of GNSS has significantly expanded from its original state in the early 1990s.
 And there are plans underway to accelerate the pace of improvement even further.